-Protected Characteristic: Neutral Impact: Positive Impact: Negative Impact: Evidence of impact and if applicable, justification if determining proportionate means of achieving legitimate aims exists Any changes to staff ways of working will be assessed through a dedicated PIA.
+What impact will the implem Completion notes) mentation of this proposal have on people who share characteristics protected by The Equality Act 2010?
+(See Protected Characteristic: Evidence of impact and if applicable, justification if determining proportionate means of achieving legitimate aims exists Any changes to staff ways of working will be assessed through a dedicated PIA.
 Feedback from the consultation on this proposal will be included in the dedicated PIA.
 Depending on personal circumstances, individuals may experience both positive and negative impacts.
-From early engagement changes to ways of working or work locations have been identified by staff as having a potential negative impact on due to family commitments and caring responsibilities. Х 4.
-We will develop a response model which responds to fluctuating risk and seasonal demand.
-The proposal to develop a response model to respond to changing risk and seasonal demand will include a dedicated PIA, however as the response model will focus on additional resources any impacts are likely to remain neutral or have a positive impact, this will be assessed against all protected characteristics.
-X 5.
-We have reviewed the weekend availability of our On-Call staff and its impact on risk within the CRP (Community Risk Profile) therefore we will match our resource availability to risk.
-The CRP does not link religion or belief to any increase or decrease in fire risk or other risk covered by the CRMP. his leads to a neutral impact on communities.
+From early engagement changes to ways of working or work locations have been identified by staff as having a potential negative impact on due to family commitments and caring responsibilities.
+4. We will develop a response model which responds to fluctuating risk and seasonal demand.
+Neutral Impact: The proposal to develop a response model to respond to changing risk and seasonal demand will include a dedicated PIA, however as the response model will focus on additional resources any impacts are likely to remain neutral or have a positive impact, this will be assessed against all protected characteristics.
+5. We have reviewed the weekend availability of our On-Call staff and its impact on risk within the CRP (Community Risk Profile) therefore we will match our resource availability to risk.
+Neutral Impact: The CRP does not link religion or belief to any increase or decrease in fire risk or other risk covered by the CRMP. his leads to a neutral impact on communities.
 The impact more broadly of moving daytime weekend cover to during the night will have minimal impact due to on-call firefighters needing to get to the fire station to pick up the fire engine, which leads to a planned delay within the existing response model.
 Any changes to staff ways of working will be assessed through a dedicated PIA.
 Feedback from the consultation on this proposal will be included in the dedicated PIA.
 Depending on personal circumstances, individuals may experience both positive and negative impacts.
 From early engagement changes to ways of working have been identified by staff as having a potential negative impact on due to family commitments and caring responsibilities.
+6. Review existing prevention, protection, and response arrangements in Haslemere to ensure the most appropriate allocation of resources.